Labor Solidarity and Coalition Work

 The UMass Amherst Labor Coalition

 On the Amherst campus, MSP is part of the Amherst chapter of the UMass Unions United.
-Our local Amherst Labor Coalition consists of all the unions on our campus, including: Professional Staff Union, University Staff Association, United Auto Workers 2322 and AFSCME 1776.
+Our local Amherst Labor Coalition consists of all the unions on our campus, including: Professional Staff Union, University Staff Association, GEO/United Auto Workers 2322 and AFSCME 1776.
 The Coalition meets about once a month to discuss issues our members are facing and how we can support each other.

 The Western Massachusetts Area Labor Federation represents unions in the Pioneer Valley and Berkshires.
 They provide support for local unions and other organizations advocating for workers' rights.
-We plan to work with the ALF and with the Massachusetts AFL-CIO on media and political/legislative advocacy work as well.
+We plan to work with the WMALF and with the Massachusetts AFL-CIO on media and political/legislative advocacy work as well.

 State Employee Labor Coalition